agavrin/ertogrul.github.io/1-PrepareLab/README.md

 ![hellofinal](/../images/w1-7.png)

 Finally you should get a dashboard screen on your cloud account as shown above.
-First thing you can do is clicking Catalog button and scanning through all those services you can use to build your future apps :)
+First thing you can do is clicking Catalog button and scanning through all services you can use to build your future apps :)

 > IMPORTANT : Have you written down your email and password?
 Last chance to do it.